Louth Island: Ownership & development

 In January 1861, a sheep which had been grazing on Louth Island for three years demonstrated remarkable growth of wool.
 One sample showed a staple twelve inches long, and its fleece was said to have weighed 24 lbs.
 At the time, the island and its stock were in the custody of Captain Bishop of Port Lincoln.

 In the late 1800s, Louth Island was in the custody of Alexander Watherston.

 In the early 1900s, waters around Louth Island were dredged for oysters.

 On October 13, 1905, William Watherstone, lessee of the island, died in Port Lincoln.
 He was 49 years of age and suffered from Bright's disease and complications.
 He was one of the region's oldest residents, having arrived in 1859.

 In 1910, it took three shearers on Louth Island a fortnight to shear 800 sheep due to bad weather.

 In 1915, Louth Island was purchased at auction by W. B. White of Port Lincoln.
 The price paid was £4 8/6 per acre.

 In 1917, a lease was offered at auction to permit the removal of guano from the coastal reserve surrounding Louth Island.

 In 1938, a photograph of Louth Island was placed on display in the window of H. K. Williams' Snapshot Service in Port Lincoln as part of an exhibition of local 'Beauty Spots'.

-In 1972, the island was purchased by the Schoder family.
-When they placed it on the market in 2009, it was expected to sell for up to $3 million.
+In 1972, the island was purchased by Jack and Madeline Schoder.
+It remained in the Schoder family for 49 years.
+When they first placed it on the market in 2009, it was expected to sell for up to $3 million.

+In 2021, Louth Island was purchased by Australian entrepreneur Che Metcalfe, the co-founder and former CEO of telecommunications infrastructure company Uniti Group.

+The island is undergoing an estimated 60-million dollar development to become South Australia’s first luxury off-grid private island accommodation, Rumi on Louth.

+Rumi on Louth is a privately owned luxury 5-star eco-resort located on Louth Island, near Port Lincoln on South Australia’s Eyre Peninsula.
+The development combines off-grid luxury accommodation with ecological restoration initiatives, positioning it as both a tourism destination and a regenerative environmental project.

+Overview and Facilities

+The resort includes a collection of solar-powered villas and suites, a central restaurant, and a wellness spa currently under development.
+Guest experiences include catamaran cruises, guided tours, kayaking, and beach picnics.
+It operates entirely off-grid, powered by solar arrays with battery storage, and uses desalination, wastewater treatment, composting, and recycling systems to minimise its ecological footprint.

+The restaurant has been recognised by the Australian Good Food Guide, receiving two "hats" for culinary excellence.

+Ecological Restoration

+Rumi on Louth’s founders have outlined a ten-year program to restore native ecosystems on Louth Island.
+The initiative includes removal of invasive boxthorn and re-establishment of endemic coastal vegetation.
+Architectural planning seeks to integrate structures with the island’s natural topography, including the use of earth-sheltered villas designed to reduce visual and environmental impact.